Quirky wedding ideas that your guests will love

 A bridal boat ride

 If your wedding venue is by a river, then you could hire a boat for the ultimate arrival to your reception venue!
-For example, if you’re based in Oxfordshire and marrying at a riverside venue, then Salter’s Steamers will transfer you and your wedding party down the River Thames to your reception venue, where your guests will be waiting for you at the docks.
+For example, if you’re based in Oxfordshire and marrying at an Oxfordshire riverside venue, then Salter’s Steamers will transfer you and your wedding party down the River Thames to your reception venue, where your guests will be waiting for you at the docks.

 Image credit: By Garazi